geeranlone/Deep-Belief-Network-with-Restricted-Boltzmann-Machine-for-Image-Classification/README.md

-# Deep Belief Network for Image Classification
+# Deep Belief Network with Restricted Boltzmann Machine for Image Classification

 This project implements a Deep Belief Network (DBN) for classifying images, utilizing TensorFlow and other essential libraries.
 The notebook demonstrates pretraining, fine-tuning, and evaluation of the model.